 Contributing Writer: Mari Hernandez-Tuten

-I felt betrayed by a decision he had made unbeknownst to me.
+I felt betrayed by a decision my husband had made, unbeknownst to me.

 I wanted an explanation.

 I wanted an apology.

 He sat there staring at me, looking like he just lost his puppy dog.
 I sat there trying to keep myself from erupting.
 I stared at him with fire in my eyes and puddles of lava flowing down.

 His spirit was broken and I could see it in his demeanor.
 He apologized in the most sincere way that he knew how.
 But the moment he spoke the flood came rushing down.
 My tears turned into this loud and incontrollable sobbing.
 His apology fell on a broken heart and faded into the thick, tense air of anger, disappointment and frustration.

 It took everything deep within me, not to scream.

 But He didn’t care, he walked right into my melodrama and the pain that seeped from my deeply hurt heart.

 Ugh, I didn’t want him there.
 How I wished He would of left me alone in my sorrow and anger.